 - Fingerprint receipt; and

-- Course completion certificate. (we will provide this to you after receiving the notarized affidavit of your monitored final exam)
+- Course completion certificate, if requested. (we will provide this to you after receiving the notarized affidavit of your monitored final exam)

 *Fees are subject to change, please check with TDI to confirm current fee amounts.

 333 Guadalupe PO Box 149104

 Austin, TX 78701

 Licensing Customer Service Phone: (512) 322-3503